Drup/LILiS/README.md

 - Implement a better error handling for the parser.

 - Work on the combinator approach for the front end.
-- Currently, the definition environment disappear after the front end and only post rules remains.
-On one hand, we can't let the environment, as we can't trust it when it's given independently by the user, on an other hand, this prevent completing optional arguments from the library side.
+- Currently, the definition environment disappears after the front end and only post rules remain.
+On one hand, we can't let the environment, as we can't trust it when it's given independently by the user, on the other hand, this prevents completing optional arguments from the library side.
 A solution (maybe with some abstract types), may be interesting.
 Beware of leaking abstractions.

 ![Dragon](http://drup.github.io/LILiS/dev/dragon.svg)